Reading data from Excel format and building models

 XLSX.writetable( "table_write_example_2.xlsx", xdf, overwrite=true )

-In this example, we learnt how to read files in Excel spreadsheet format.
-We converted them to different formats:
+In this example, we learned how to read files in Excel tabular format.
+We converted them to different formats.:

-, which is best suited for analysing tabular data Matrix
+DataFramewhich is best suited for analyzing tabular data - format

-format, which allows you to work with a group of numbers from the source table as a matrix.
+Matrix, which allows you to work with a group of numbers from the source table as a matrix

-We also demonstrated how to interpolate and approximate data read from an Excel file and how to save the results.
+We also demonstrated how to perform interpolation and approximation of data read from an Excel file and how to save the results.